In this guest post, Grow Practice Grow CEO Sean Hamel shows just how easy it is to shoot engaging videos for patients with your phone.

 You are unique and you have a story to tell.
 Tell your story and connect with your patients in a fun, unique way that patients love to engage with.
 You can use video in any number of ways:

+That’s not even a full list!
+Don’t get me wrong, I always encourage my practice’s to have a mix of professionally created video and “homegrown” video.
+They are not one and the same.
 Creating a professional “sales” video, which is basically a commercial about the practice and your services is great.
 Having a professional shoot an office tour is great, too.

 “Should I start video marketing?” isn’t a question at this point.

 “Why won’t I start video marketing?” is much more fitting.

 It’s going to cost you engagement, and ultimately profit, to fall behind the times and ignore the power of video.
 Especially considering how the day-to-day clips you post on social media and in email campaigns are easier than ever to create.
 Some dentists shoot video in their cars, on flights, sitting in their backyards, or even on vacation!